 2. You develop a stronger support system

-3. You remind yourself you are not responsible for their addiction
+4. You remind yourself you are not responsible for their addiction

-4. You rediscover yourself and make your voice heard
+5. You rediscover yourself and make your voice heard

 If you feel lost after discovering that your loved one has been misusing drugs, you are not alone.
-Nar-Anon gives you the space to reflect on your likes, dislikes, strengths and areas for improvement.
+Nar-Anon and Al-Anon give you the space to reflect on your likes, dislikes, strengths, and areas for improvement.
 One of the 12 Step principles discussed in the meetings will ask you to take a “searching and fearless moral inventory” of yourself, motivating growth and positive change.
 It similarly empowers you by giving you a platform to share your story and have your voice be heard.
 Your perspective may even point others in the right direction as they process the changes taking place in their own lives.